Abracadabra (Brown Eyed Girls song): Lyrics

 The song was originally titled "Voodoo".
 The lyric is about a blind love, and especially the phrase, 'a doll resembling you' implies a ritual popularly associated with the religion.
 However, as the title mentioning the specific religion was caught up by the censorship, it was replaced with the current title meaning a conjuration.

 Reception

 The song was released to various digital outlets in July 2009, after which it quickly topped various online charts.
 The song also won the "Mutizen Song" award on SBS's Inkigayo music program.
-The song also won a Best Dance & Electronic Song at the 2010 Korean Music Awards.
+The song also won Best Dance & Electronic Song at the 2010 Korean Music Awards.